bdelbosc/nuxeo-stacks/README.md

 ```

 Also you need to be able to `ssh localhost` without being prompted for a password.
-If it is not teh case, try something like:
+If it is not the case, try something like:
 ```bash
 ssh-copy-id localhost
 ```